 If you are an experienced RN and wish to do your graduate studies in a modified distance option, you will be on campus four times in the Fall, three times in the Spring and twice in the summer.
 Each on campus “block” time is approximately three days each time.

-What are the clinical requirements for this program?
+What are the clinical requirements for this specialty?

 The key to a student’s success in the distance format is a clinical placement with a qualified preceptor who is supporting and willing to mentor the student.
 We view clinical placements as a required and integral part of your education.
 Faculty work diligently to match you with appropriate preceptors so you can learn from clinical mentors and start applying your new skills and knowledge.
 We make every reasonable effort to accommodate a student’s placement request.
 Your specialty director will provide more information to assist you.

-Graduation from this MSN specialty program prepares you to take the national certification exam, offered by the American Nurses Credentialing Center as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
+Graduation from this MSN specialty prepares you to take the national certification exam, offered by the American Nurses Credentialing Center as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
 Passage of the exam is required in most states to obtain a license as an advanced practice nurse.

 Everyone will be well prepared for the certification exams as our students typically score well above national averages on these exams.
 For specific information, click here.